Henley, New South Wales: Points of interest

+Education

+Henley is home to two early learning centres: Papilio Early Learning on Crown Street, and Riverside Preschool near Henley Community Centre.

+Nearby schools include Riverside Girls’ High School in Huntleys Point, and the Giant Steps Sydney special education school on the grounds of Gladesville Hospital.

 Transport

 Henley is serviced by bus services along the main thoroughfare of Victoria Road, which link the suburb with Sydney's CBD, as well as West Ryde and Parramatta.

 The nearby Huntley's Point ferry wharf also connects residents to Parramatta River ferry services.